Are you using Jira and Microsoft Project simultaneously to cater to both agile and non-agile teams?

 If you’re worried about the unfamiliar UI of Jira, fret not as our app is built on the trademark Gantt chart of Microsoft Project.

 The Work Breakdown Structure (WBS) will help you to allocate resources and identify relationships between tasks.
-Its smart workload allocation will also highlight potential issues and, in turn, enable you to plan your projects more efficiently.
+Its smart workload allocation will also highlight potential issues.
+This way, you can rest assured that project deliverables are accomplished within the set timeline.

 Our Gantt chart tool provides instant visualization of your project plans.
 To further automate your project planning, the app is designed with an intuitive drag-and-drop interface.
 Simply drag, shorten, or stretch the taskbar on the Gantt chart to modify your project scheduling.

 Don’t just stop at exporting data from Jira to Microsoft Project.
 Check out the sandbox version of our app.
 Explore its many uses to fully embrace Jira for project management without sacrificing the features from Microsoft Project that you know and love.